 IAM Diploma course

-The Institute of Asset Management (IAM) Diploma is the leading international qualification for people who have chosen asset management as their career path.
+The IAM Diploma is the leading international qualification for people who have chosen asset management as their career path.
 It is tailor-made for experienced asset management practitioners seeking to consolidate their knowledge and credentials, or secure higher level responsibilities.
+The qualification is a Level 5 on the National Qualifications Framework.

 The Institute of Asset Management Diploma is the leading international qualification for people who have chosen asset management as their career path.
 It is tailor-made for experienced asset management practitioners seeking to consolidate their knowledge and credentials, or secure higher level responsibilities.